 Early studies of intracavitary brachytherapy as the only radiation after BCS had promising results, but didn’t directly compare this technique with standard whole breast external beam radiation.

-A more recent study comparing outcomes between intracavitary brachytherapy and whole breast radiation after BCS found that women treated with brachytherapy were twice as likely to go on to get a mastectomy of the treated breast (most likely because cancer was found in that breast).
+One study comparing long-term outcomes between intracavitary brachytherapy and whole breast radiation after BCS found that women treated with brachytherapy were twice as likely to go on to get a mastectomy of the treated breast (most likely because cancer was found in that breast).
 The overall risk was still low, however, with about 4% of the women in the brachytherapy group needing mastectomy versus only 2% of the women in the whole breast radiation group.

 This study raises questions about whether irradiating only the area around the cancer will reduce the chances of the cancer coming back as much as giving radiation to the whole breast.
 More studies comparing the 2 approaches are needed to see if brachytherapy should be used instead of whole breast radiation.